 The future of portrait-oriented identity documents: What to expect and prepare for

-Representatives from the Netherlands, Germany, and France were among the working group developing the new ICAO specifications.
+Representatives from France, Germany, the Netherlands, Singapore, and other states around the world were among the working group developing the new ICAO specifications.
 Given this fact, the adoption of new vertical ID layouts by these countries is a logical step for future updates.

 TD1 is primarily a format for identity cards and driver’s licenses that typically have a validity of five to ten years.
 A large number of European countries have already updated their identity cards over the past few years.
 Therefore, the next renewals will likely not begin earlier than 2025.